$G_2$-instantons on twisted connected sums: From holomorphic vector bundles over building blocks to G2 --instantons over ACyl G2 --manifolds

-\begin{theorem}[Sá~Earp~\cite{SaEarp2011}*{Theorem~59}] Let $Z$ and $\Sigma$ be as in Theorem~\ref{thm:hhn} and let $(V:=Z\setminus \Sigma,\omega,\Omega)$ be the resulting ACyl Calabi--Yau $3$--fold.
-Let $\cE$ be a holomorphic vector bundle over $Z$ and let $A_\infty$ be an ASD instanton on $\cE|_\Sigma$ compatible with the holomorphic structure.
-Then there exists a HYM connection $A$ on $\cE|_V$ which is compatible with the holomorphic structure on $\cE|_V$ and asymptotic to $A_\infty$. \end{theorem}
+\begin{theorem}[{\citet[Theorem~59]{SaEarp2011}}] Let $Z$ and $\Sigma$ be as in \autoref{thm:hhn} and let $(V:=Z\setminus \Sigma,\omega,\Omega)$ be the resulting ACyl Calabi--Yau $3$--fold.
+Let $\sE$ be a holomorphic vector bundle over $Z$ and let $A_\infty$ be an ASD instanton on $\sE|_\Sigma$ compatible with the holomorphic structure.
+Then there exists a HYM connection $A$ on $\sE|_V$ which is compatible with the holomorphic structure on $\sE|_V$ and asymptotic to $A_\infty$. \end{theorem}